The Boxer-Mastiff mix breed is really a unique dog.

 ★ A relatively healthy breed, the most common health problem that a Boxmas may be prone to is hip dysplasia.
 The lifespan of this breed is between 9 to 11 years.

 The Boxer-Mastiff mix breed is a wonderful dog to have.
-It is loving, loyal, protective, friendly, and loves children.
+It can be loving, loyal, protective, friendly, and love children.
 It does great, both with families and sole owners.
-It is sensitive yet tough, and only expects love and acceptance from you.
-It is a nearly perfect dog; after all, nobody is completely perfect!